prekha32/LAPD_ML/README.md

      - Data cleaning and preprocessing
      - Feature engineering
      - Model building and evaluation
-     - Visualization and front-end integration

-3. **Timeline**:
-   - Week 1: Data preparation, exploratory analysis, and ML model selection.
-   - Week 2: Model refinement, visualization creation, and final integration.

----

-## Challenges and Considerations

-- **Data Quality**: Address missing or inconsistent data.
-- **Model Accuracy**: Ensure the ML model provides meaningful predictions.
-- **Collaboration**: Maintain clear and regular communication within the team.
-- **Resource Management**: Monitor cloud resources to avoid excessive costs.

----

 ## Expected Outcomes

 - A trained ML model capable of classifying and predicting crime types.
-- Interactive visualizations highlighting crime trends and hotspots.
-- A comprehensive presentation showcasing the analysis, results, and future applications.
+- A comprehensive presentation showcasing the analysis and results.

 ---

 ## Contributors

-- Team Members: [List names here]
+- Team Members: [Jesus, Carl, Rekha, Kahan, Kuautli ]